Systems Biology Core

 Learn More

-The purpose of our metabolomic program provides support to the life sciences research community to explore and understand the role of metabolomics in systems biology.
+The purpose of our lipodomics and metabolomics program provides support to the life sciences research community to explore and understand the role of lipodomics and metabolomics in systems biology.
 This is achieved through identification and quantification of biochemical products from metabolism by NMR and MS analysis.
 We can help you to deal with samples of different origins, such as biological fluids, tissues, cells, plants and food products.
-You will receive a report (PDF/Excel) containing details of your samples, methods used and results of the data through our DMAC portal.

 Learn More